Make a day out of 'Wicked' in London

 Located about a 15-minute walk away from the Apollo Victoria, Peggy Porschen’s destination Belgravia bakery is a pretty-in-pink paradise.
 It’s hard to miss with its floral frontage and scrumptious selection of exquisite cakes and other baked goods in the window.

-It’s just as pretty inside; Glinda would probably Instagram everything to the hilt.
+It’s just as delightful inside; Glinda would probably Instagram everything to the hilt.
 Serendipitously, this autumn you can treat yourself to a Bewitched Afternoon Tea, with spiced pumpkin, caramelised toffee apple, and fresh blackberries.
 Oh my!

 Address: 116 Ebury Road, London SW1V